Module Assessment | Yext Hitchhikers Platform

 It may take a few moments but you should see a Crawl in Progress.
 It should be complete once you see that 6 pages have been crawled.
 Wait until it completes (you might need to refresh the page).
 If you run into any errors, please reach out in the Community.

 Now that you’ve set up the Crawler and extracted the html off the page, you can set up a Data Connector using the Crawler as a Source.
 Before you do that, we need to enable the Help Article entity type.
-Navigate to Knowledge Graph > Configuration > Entity Types and enable Help Article.
+Navigate to Content > Configuration > Entity Types and enable Help Article.

-Navigate to Knowledge Graph > Connectors
+Navigate to Content > Connectors

-Click +Add New
+Click +Add Connector

 Select Site Crawler